Kyo-ishi craft Kyo ishi kogeihin

 Art created by a single artisan

-Honed, prodigious techniques influenced by tea culture and Buddhism
+Prodigious techniques influenced by the tea culture and Buddhism

 What is Kyo-ishi craft ?

-Kyo Ishi Kogeihin refers to stonework and precious stonework which are produced in and around Kyoto City and Uji City, Kyoto Prefecture.
+Kyo-ishi craft refers to stonework and precious stonework produced in and around the cities of Kyoto and Uji, in the Kyoto prefecture.
 Abounding in quality granite from the village of Kitashirakawa at the foot of Mt.
-Hiei, the well-endowed environment made Kyoto a favorable place for stonework production.
-Kyo Ishi Kogeihin has been cherished at nation’s best Japanese gardens and guest houses to this day.
+Hiei, this well-endowed environment made Kyoto a favorable place for stonework production.
+Kyo-ishi crafts have been cherished in the best Japanese gardens and guest houses and still remains unchanged there.

-Stonework found its way into Japan in the late Nara Period, but actually the transfer of the capital to Heian-kyo spurred the development of the art of stonework in Kyoto because a number of stone crafts were needed for the capital.
-Stone Buddha statues, stone pagodas, stone lanterns and other stone crafts were produced for the construction of temples and shrines in step with the widespread adoption of Buddhism from the Heian Period to the Kamakura Period.
-As a cultural center, Kyoto allowed various traditional crafts to reach a higher level of sophistication even after the Kamakura Period while delivering elaborate and beautiful stonework through subtle techniques.
-Tea culture flourished in Kyoto in the Azuchi-Momoyama Period, which exerted a profound influence on stonework and popularized stone lanterns as a decoration in a Japanese garden.
+Stone Buddha statues, stone pagodas, stone lanterns and other stone crafts were produced for the construction of temples and shrines in step with the widespread adoption of Buddhism from the Heian period (794-1185) to the Kamakura period (1185-1333).
+As a cultural center, Kyoto allowed various traditional crafts to reach a higher level of sophistication even after the Kamakura period while delivering elaborate and beautiful stonework through subtle techniques.

-Harmony between the beauty of tea ceremony and stonework enhanced the traditional stone carving techniques notably.
+Harmony between the beauty of tea ceremony and stonework enhanced the traditional stone carving techniques.

 General Production Process